Bonifatius94/Chord.Lib/README.md

 ### 5) Serve Payload Functionality
 The actual functionality of the service should be organized such that each node can serve any request.
-In case the node cannot access the data required to perform the task itself, it may either forward to the responsible node.
+In case the node cannot access the data required to perform the task itself, it may forward to the responsible node.
 This can be either achieved by telling the requester which node to call instead or actually handing the results through (piggyback).
 Both policies may be supported by the Chord.Lib and should rely onto the payload service design.